odoo/owl/doc/quick_start.md

 - an environment: it is the global context in which we are working.
 It needs to contain a QWeb instance (preloaded with templates), and anything else that we need.
-In practice, it could context some user session information, some configuration keys (for example, isMobile = true/false if we are in mobile mode).
+In practice, it could be used to contain some user session information, some configuration keys (for example, isMobile = true/false if we are in mobile mode).

 - a description of the user interface: there should be a root component, which can